interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 - **Path** &mdash; A connector MAY specify any HTTP path for their peer to send ILP packets to.
 - **Host Header** &mdash; The standard [HTTP Host Header](https://tools.ietf.org/html/rfc2616#section-14.23) indicating the domain of the HTTP server the Request is sent to.
 - **Content-Type Header** &mdash; MUST be set to `application/octet-stream`.
-- **Idempotency Key Header** &mdash; Same idempotency key used in the corresponding ILP Prepare.
+- **Request ID Header** &mdash; Request ID from the corresponding ILP Prepare, which is a UUIDv4.
+- **Idempotency Key Header** &mdash; UUIDv4 to uniquely identify this packet, generated from a cryptographically secure source of randomness.
 - **Body** &mdash; ILP Packet encoded using OER, as specified in [RFC 27: Interledger Protocol V4](./0027-interledger-protocol-4/0027-interledger-protocol-4.md).

 #### Response